JoZapf/contact-form-abuse-prevention/README.md

 Found a security vulnerability? **Please report it privately:**

 1. **DO NOT** open a public issue
-2. Email through contact form at https://jozapf.de
-   (or create a private security advisory on GitHub)
+2. Email: security@example.com or create a private security advisory on GitHub
 3. Include:
    - Description of the vulnerability
    - Steps to reproduce